Francisco Vicente Aguilera: Death

-In 1871, Francisco Vicente Aguilera went to New York City to raise funds for the war effort.
+In 1871, Aguilera went to New York City to raise funds for the war effort.
 He had given everything away for the cause of Cuban independence.
 Aguilera died completely destitute after a brief bout with throat cancer in his apartment at 223 West 30th Street in New York on February 22, 1877.
-The Cuban Republic, finally free after so many years and casualties, honored Aguilera by printing his image on the Cuban $100 peso bill (pictured above) that was in circulation prior to the 1959 communist revolution.
+The Cuban Republic honored Aguilera by printing his image on the Cuban $100 peso bill that was in circulation prior to the 1959 communist revolution.

 Mausoleum

 Aguilera's remains have been kept in Bayamo since 1910.
 However, the history of the transfer of his remains to his homeland and the consequent burials is so rich that they are well worth another journalistic report.

 His remains were taken from the San Juan cemetery so that it would not be transferred to the Santiago necropolis of Santa Ifigenia Cemetery.

 In 1958, the mausoleum was inaugurated in his homage.
 His remains currently rest in its base.

-Not far from this, monuments to other illustrious Bayamese rise, and they are collectively called Retablo de los Héroes.
+Not far from this, monuments to other notable Bayamese rise, and they are collectively called Retablo de los Héroes.